abapPM/ABAP-HTML-Diff/CONTRIBUTING.md

 ### Compatibility

-Marc Bernard Tools are targeted for SAP Basis 7.31 and higher, so the code should only contain expressions and statements that works on 7.31. abaplint will automatically check every pull request for language syntax that is not available on these releases.
+apm is targeted for SAP Basis 7.40 and higher, so the code should only contain expressions and statements that work on 7.40. abaplint will automatically check every pull request for language syntax that is not available on these releases.

 ### Linting